Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 Research code
 =============

-In the MNIST generation example, the research code would be the particular system and how it's trained (ie: A GAN or VAE).
+In the MNIST generation example, the research code would be the particular system and how it's trained (ie: A GAN or VAE or GPT).

 .. code-block:: python